Hackuarium/ion-mobility/CAD/V2/README.md

 And pictures of the 3D printed CAD, with the 4 different parts assembled and then mounted with the PCBs.

+1. Desolvation zone : this section contains 28 slots, meaning 28 electrodes can be placed.
+Every 2 electrodes have the same distance in between them, i.e. 0.8 mm.
+This ensures that the electric field is linear and continuous throughout the whole device.
+2. Drift zone : this section also contains 28 slots.
+It is the same casing as the desolvation zone and has the same purpose.
+3. Target (also named ”cible”) : this section contains a slot to insert the Faraday plate and a pocket to hold the amplifier PCB.
+It’s important to keep the distance between the amplifier and the PCB as short as possible to limit noise.
+4. Extension : this section contains 2 slots in order to increase the number of electrode if needed.

+The parts containing the electrodes have a through-hole in the middle, revealing only the conductive part of the electrode.
+And they are attached to each other by a complementary design to ensure a good grip between them.

 ## Mounted IMS